TheSonOfThomp/AdamThompson/Portfolio/markdown/smrtwatr.md

 ## We made a water fountain that's as interesting as your smartphone.

-### We noticed people were more involved in their smartphones than fountains or even other people.
+### We noticed people were involved in their smartphones more than their surroundings or even other people.
 We wanted to change that.

-### We created a multiplayer quiz game that reacted to users' answers, and where the winner was given control of a specially designed fountain for a time.
+### We created a multiplayer quiz game and a fountain that reacts to users' answers, where the winner was given control of a specially designed fountain for a time.
 It was a huge hit!

 <figure class='folio_image' id='hero'>
 	<a target='_blank'>